 Schools will use evaluation results to determine if your child is eligible for accommodations in school or special education services.
 Students may qualify for a wide range of supports organized under either a Section 504 accommodations plan or an Individual Education Program (IEP).
 Most states have a Parent Training and Information Center that can help you with any questions you may have about the laws in your state.

 A Section 504 plan provides kids who have learning disabilities with “reasonable accommodations” that allow them to participate in the general curriculum at school.

 Section 504 is part of the Rehabilitation Act of 1973, a civil rights law that prevents discrimination against any person with a disability at an institution that receives federal funding, including schools and colleges.
 To qualify under Section 504 your child must demonstrate that she has a disability that substantially limits her in one or more “major life activity.”
 This might include speaking, listening, concentrating, reading, or writing.
 Children who do not qualify for services under the Individuals with Disabilities Education Act (IDEA) may qualify under Section 504.

 Depending on your child’s needs, her Section 504 plan could entitle her to a wide range of accommodations, such as special seating, a quiet place for testing, extra breaks, the use of a computer, different text books, different testing formats, and much more.
 All appropriate accommodations will be established at the 504 Planning Meeting, which you should attend, as well as any subsequent periodic reviews.
-Learn more about 504 plans from the National Center for Learning Disabilities.
+Learn more about 504 plans at Understood.org.